simonholliday/BirdNET-Py/README.md

 ## Disclaimer

-BirdNET-Py uses the BirdNET-Lite model for automatic bird sound detection.
+BirdNET-Py uses the BirdNET-Lite model for automatic sound detection.
 Like all machine learning tools, it may not always provide perfectly accurate results, so please use detections as a helpful guide rather than definitive proof.
 This project is intended for experimentation and development, and no warranty or guarantee of accuracy is provided.